Defaultplayer001/Deus-Ex-Universe-Community-Update-/Deus Ex 1 Community Update - Deus Ex - PC/README.md

 https://www.dx-revision.com/

-Hawk: ConFix, Support, pointed out D3D10Drv Int typo
+Hawk: ConFix, Support, pointed out D3D10Drv Int typo, code snippet from Revision for fixing inventory bug when the player dies holding a weapon and starts a new game.

 Bjorn Ehrby: RF (Revision Framework), Support